KonstantinSKY/Selen/README.md

 ### `Find()` and `find()` are different methods
 Method `Find` (with Capital first letter) used if it calls first after the WebDriver (for All WEB page elements).

 The lowercase method `find` is used when calling after another already found element.

 There are several more methods that work in the same principle.
-But more on that later.

 `se.Find(locator(s),[locators(s), ... locators(s])`